AkhilByju/Bayesian-Credit-Risk-Modeling-with-Uncertainty-Quantification/README.md

 ---

-# ✅ README UPDATE (FINAL RESULTS SECTION)

-Add this **as a new section** near the end of your README, after Bayesian modeling / prior sensitivity.

----

 ## Decision Layer: Cost-Sensitive and Uncertainty-Aware Risk Modeling

 To translate probabilistic predictions into actionable decisions, a **Bayesian decision layer** was implemented on top of posterior predictive outputs.